0nTheGoRepairs/Thinkpad-T450s-Opencore-0.8-English-Intel-WIFI-Monterey-Hackintosh/README.md

 This EFI has only been tested with Monterey and Catalina.

-If you have any questions, you can get in touch with me at: Mark@OTGRepairs.net, or on Messages at: otgr340@yahoo.com
+If you have any questions, first checkout the Github linked at the top, if you still have issues then you can get in touch with me at: Mark@OTGRepairs.net, or on Messages at: otgr340@yahoo.com

 Good Luck!